 In the 1980s, he became affiliated with the 303 Gallery.
 When people from Interview magazine viewed his work there, they hired him.
 He was only 17 at that time after that LaChapelle‘s images began to appear on the pages of renowned magazines such as Details, The New York Times Magazine, The Face, Vanity Fair, Vogue, Rolling Stone, and many more.

 His work reflects meticulously created images in high-gloss with hyper-realistic style.
 The colors in his images pop are full of juicy life.
 His images usually follow themes such as salvation, paradise, redemption, and consumerism.

-David LaChapelle has moved photography into a new direction, which shows his interest in both contemporary practice and art history.
+David LaChapelle has moved photography into a new direction, showing his interest in contemporary practice and art history.
 His photographs are bizarre yet gorgeous, which have led to a style that is unique and unmistakable.

 All of these photographers have influenced their respective industries.
 Their works are masterpieces in their realm.
 Each of them has brought us photographic treasures that are invaluable.
 Their contributions to the world of photography can never be forgotten.

 We are truly thankful to them for widening our perspectives and bringing us beauty far beyond our imaginations through their lenses.